zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

    :type: amount object
    :condition: optional

-   This optional field will contain the amount that will be settled to your account, converted to the currency your account is settled in.
+   This optional field will contain the approximate amount that will be settled to your account, converted to the currency your account is settled in.
 It follows the same syntax as the ``amount`` property.

    Any amounts not settled by Mollie will not be reflected in this amount, e.g. PayPal or gift cards.
 If no amount is settled by Mollie the ``settlementAmount`` is omitted from the response.

+   Please note that this amount might be recalculated and changed when the status of the payment changes.
+   We suggest using the :doc:`List balance transactions </reference/v2/balances-api/list-balance-transactions>` endpoint instead to get more accurate settlement amounts for your payments.

 .. parameter:: description
    :type: string